-Accompanied with outstanding reviews on Amazon, this chair not only looks stylish, but provides all the necessities a chair could need.
+Accompanied by outstanding reviews on Amazon, this chair not only looks stylish but provides all the necessities a chair could need.

 Breathable mesh back for the people who get hot at work, adjustable height to maximize comfort levels, and an affordable price tag under $50.

 At the end of the day, you need to be comfortable in your chair.
 Similar to a pair of shoes, even if it is a well-known brand, they might not fit comfortably for you.